Andrew McCabe controversies, from the Trump text scandal to his wife's failed campaign

 What should I know about McCabe’s FBI career?

-McCabe started at the FBI in 1996 as a special agent and has “held leadership positions in the Counterterrorism Division, the National Security Branch, and the Washington Field Office,” the FBI says.
+McCabe started at the FBI in 1996 as a special agent and has “held leadership positions in the Counterterrorism Division, the National Security Branch and the Washington Field Office,” the FBI says.

-In July 2015, a press release announced that then-FBI director James Comey had appointed McCabe the FBI’s associate deputy director.
-Comey later named McCabe the bureau’s deputy director in January 2016.
+In July 2015, a press release announced that then-FBI Director James Comey had appointed McCabe associate deputy director.
+Comey named McCabe the bureau’s deputy director in January 2016.

-“Andy’s 19 years of experience, combined with his vision, judgment, and ability to communicate make him a perfect fit for this job,” Comey said in a statement at the time.
+“Andy’s 19 years of experience, combined with his vision, judgment and ability to communicate, make him a perfect fit for this job,” Comey said in a statement at the time.

-After President Trump fired Comey in May, McCabe was acting director of the FBI from May 9, 2017, until Aug.
+After President Donald Trump fired Comey, McCabe was acting director of the FBI from May 9, 2017, until Aug.
 2, 2017.
-Trump’s pick to replace Comey, Christopher Wray, was sworn in on Aug.
-2.
+Trump’s pick to replace Comey, Christopher Wray, was sworn in the same day.

 WHO IS FBI DIRECTOR CHRISTOPHER WRAY?